 It is the role of the couples’ therapist to meet the objectives of the couple by assisting the couple in sorting through these various elements, to assess what is happening in the relationship and to help the couple develop a mindful, compassionate relationship and to develop skills necessary to navigate the marital difficulties when they surface.

 There are a several approaches I use in working with people with anxiety disorders.
 Utilizing a holistic approach to treating anxiety is most beneficial.
 In other words, we need to look at what is happening in all aspects of a person’s life.
 It is my belief that an individual must first understand what is happening inside their body and, in particular, their central nervous system in order to demystify what anxiety is about.
 Thus, I utilize a psycho-educational approach initially.
 An initial assessment will be undertaken to determine both physical and psychological symptoms.
-I would also be assessing with an individual the external stressors in his or her life.
+I will also assess with an individual the external stressors in his or her life.
 Sometimes, the onset of anxiety symptoms is due to a present circumstance (situational anxiety) and other times anxiety symptoms have been experienced by an individual for a longer period of time or for an entire lifetime (generalized anxiety).
 Some people experience social anxiety or phobias and others may experience obsessive-compulsive behaviors.

 In addition, I use a body-centered approach through the practice of mindfulness and breath work to desensitize the nervous system.
 By using this approach, an individual can help him self or herself self-soothe in order to find equilibrium.
 I will also work with the individual to develop other coping strategies that help discharge adrenalin such exercise (examples: yoga, running, fast walking, cycling).
-I also recommend for individuals the use of guided meditation tapes to use in conjunction with exercise.
+I also recommend for individuals the use of guided meditation to use in conjunction with exercise.
 Developing good sleep habits is important, as lack of sleep will exacerbate anxiety symptoms.
 Eating healthy also, of course, aids in helping our nervous system to be less agitated.

 Cognitive-behavioral therapy (CBT) is another approach I utilize in treating anxiety.
 It is a model of therapy that, simply put, pays attention to what an individual is thinking and how that thinking impacts on his or her behavior.
 In therapy, we put on our private investigator hat, so to speak, to try to determine what beliefs are impacting negatively on an individual.
 As a young person, we internalize many different beliefs about our self, others and the world around us.
 This is not often a conscious process, but rather an unconscious process.
 By bringing into awareness the beliefs that impact on us in an unhealthy way, we can live more consciously by making a choice as to what beliefs serve us better.

 My working definition of anxiety is this: anxiety is a response to a real or imagined threat to our physical, emotional, mental or spiritual wellbeing.
 When we feel threatened in any of these ways, our central nervous system becomes sensitized to some degree.
 It can’t help but do this.
 When anxiety symptoms are heightened and if they stay that way for a long period of time, people usually feel distress and this distress impacts on their life in a negative way.
 This is when people often see their physician or naturopathic doctor for an assessment – a course of action will be suggested for an individual - therapy, medication or both.
-In addition, here are also many other treatments that can be helpful such as acupuncture, massage, yoga and reiki, to name a few.

 There are many books available on the topic of anxiety.
 A few of my favorites authors are Claire Weekes, Lucinda Bassett, Robert Gerzon, + Martin Anthony.